hsonne/blockrand2/README.md

 ### Define Document Header

 Start by defining the title of the study, the author's name and the date in form of a list with list elements `title`, `author` and `date`.
-These information will appear on top of the created documents.
+These information will appear on top of the created document(s).

 ``` r
 # Define the title of the study, the author and the date